cchacin/cchacin.github.io/_posts/2020-04-11-immutables-library.md

 ![HomeOffice](https://carloschac.in/public/images/HomeOffice.png)

-> The article was initially published at [carloschac.in](https://carloschac.in/2020/04/11/immutables-library/)

 In [Effective Java](http://www.amazon.com/exec/obidos/ASIN/0134685997/ref=nosim/javapractices-20), *Joshua Bloch* makes the following recommendation:

 > Classes should be immutable unless there's a very good reason to make them mutable...
 If a class cannot be made immutable, limit its mutability as much as possible.